lch14forever/beem-static/README.md

 ## Citation

-A manuscript for BEEM-static is in preparation and please contact us ([Li Chenhao](mailto:lich@gis.a-star.edu.sg) or [Niranjan Nagarajan](mailto:nagarajann@gis.a-star.edu.sg)) if you are interested in using it.
+A manuscript for BEEM-Static is in preparation and please contact us ([Li Chenhao](mailto:lich@gis.a-star.edu.sg) or [Niranjan Nagarajan](mailto:nagarajann@gis.a-star.edu.sg)) if you are interested in using it.
 Alternatively, you can also cite our manuscript on BEEM: